vjcitn/BioconductorAnnotationPipeline/README.md

 PlasmoDB-28_Pfalciparum3D7Gene.txt file was provided and that's what the code is set up to parse.
-	+ **TODO:** Don't see a clear replacement - the information might be available in another file in the directory bt it will take some investigation.
+	+ **TODO:** Don't see a clear replacement - the information might be available in another file in the directory but it will take some investigation.
 	+ Check `PLASMOSOURCEDATE` in `plasmoDB/script/env.sh`.
 * pfam
 	+ ftp://ftp.ebi.ac.uk/pub/databases/Pfam/current_release